lstein/Net-ISP-Balance/README.md

 ISPs, and will load balance traffic among them.
 Traffic can flow freely among any of the interfaces marked as belonging to a LAN.

-The fourth and last column is the IP address of a host that can be periodically pinged to test the integrity of each ISP connection.
+The fourth column is the IP address of a host that can be periodically pinged to test the integrity of each ISP connection.
 If too many pings failed, the service will be brought down and all traffic routed through the remaining ISP(s).
 The service will continue to be monitored and will be brought up when it is once again working.
 Choose a host that is not likely to go offline for reasons unrelated to your network connectivity, such as google.com, or the ISP's web site.
+If this column is absent, then the host will default to www.google.ca, which is probably not what you want!

+The fifth column (optional) is a weight to assign to the service, and is only valid for ISP rows.
+If weights are equal, traffic will be apportioned evenly between the two routes.
+Increase a weight to favor one ISP over the others.
+For example, if "CABLE" has a weight of 2 and "DSL" has a weight of 1, then twice as much traffic will flow through the CABLE service.
+If this column is omitted, then equal weights are assumed.

 <li> (optional) Make edits to the firewall and route rules.